drewcm/recreation-gov-checker/README.md

-# Campsite Availability Scraping
+# Campsite and Timed Entry Facility Availability Scraping

-**This has been updated to work with the new recreation.gov site and API!!!**

-This script scrapes the https://recreation.gov website for campsite availabilities.
+This script uses the https://recreation.gov API for campsite and time-entry facility availabilities.

 ## Example Usage